sirisian/ecmascript-types/README.md

 - ```type```, ```interface```, and ```enum``` declarations use ordinary ```export``` and ```import```.
 An imported type behaves like a ```const``` binding.
 - Typed function and class exports carry their full signatures in the module record, so overload resolution, cross-module inlining, and typed call sites work without re-declaration.
 - ```import()``` resolves to a namespace whose members keep their declared types, and deferred evaluation doesn't affect signatures.
+- A module import may annotate its binding, as in ```import config: ServerConfig from './config.json' with { type: 'json' };```.
+The binding's type validates the module's value at evaluation - a load-time TypeError on failure - which the [serialization](serialization.md) extension relies on for typed JSON modules.

 ```js
 // shapes.js